 1. Indianapolis Colts: Andrew Luck, QB, Stanford

-This pick has stayed the same since January and will remain the same until the Colts submit their pick on April 26th.
+This pick has stayed the same since January and will remain the same up until April’s draft.
 Andrew Luck is the next franchise quarterback of the Indianapolis Colts.

 2. Washington Redskins (Trade via St. Louis): Robert Griffin III, QB, Baylor